formorer/blog.snow-crash.org/content/blog/alioth-need-help.md

 and probably several others.
 I won't be able to evaluate all of those systems in advance of our [sprint](https://wiki.debian.org/Sprints/2017/Alioth).
-That's where you come in: if you are familiar with them.one of those systems or want to get familiar with.
-Please join us on our [mailinglist](https://lists.alioth.debian.org/mailman/listinfo/alioth-staff-replacement) and create a wiki page below <https://wiki.debian.org/Alioth/GitNext> with a review of your system.
+That's where you come in:  if you are familiar with one of those systems, or want to get familiar with them, join us on our [mailing list](https://lists.alioth.debian.org/mailman/listinfo/alioth-staff-replacement) and create a wiki page below <https://wiki.debian.org/Alioth/GitNext> with a review of your system.

 What do we need to know?

-* Featureset compared to current alioth
+* Feature set compared to current alioth
-* Featureset compared to a popular system like github
+* Feature set compared to a popular system like github
 * Some implementation designs
 * Some information about scaling (expect something like 15.000 > 25.000 repos)
 * Support for other version control systems